-- [a] Do you have access to qualified forensic IT capability, either internally or externally? - [b] Do you understand the basic IT do's and don'ts of responding to data breaches? - Do you have an asset inventory to help you identify potentially compromised devices, where those devices are and in whose possession? - [d] Do you understand how data flows in your council, in practice? - (e) Can you quickly secure and isolate potentially compromised devices and data, without destroying evidence? - [f] Can you quickly ensure physical security of premises?
+- (a) Do you have appropriately qualified forensic IT capability, either internally or externally? - (b) Do you understand the basic IT do's and don'ts of immediate response to data breaches? - (c) Do you have an appropriate asset inventory to help you identify potentially compromised devices, where those devices are and in whose possession? - (d) Do you understand how data flows in your council, in practice? - (e) Can you quickly secure and isolate potentially compromised devices and data, without destroying evidence? - (f) Can you quickly ensure physical security of premises?